Valar-Systems/MorningRope/README.md

 ## How to build it

 We've created a hardware kit that includes everything.
-You may optionally 3D print your parts or purchase them seperately.
+If you source the parts individually, it will cost 5X more just because all of the hardware need to purchased in bulk from places like McMaster-Carr.
+You may optionally 3D print your parts.

 * Total print time: ~12 hours (You can also purchase the 3D prints)
 * Total assembly time: ~20 minutes